SubstrateBound/NZM-Substrate/README.md

 X: @NZMTDU
 Issues / PRs welcome.

-### Daily Viewer Question – January 21, 2026
+### Daily Viewer Question – January 22, 2026
-Dissolution
+Infinity
-How can a structure dissolve without erasing its history or reversing time?
+What breaks physically when infinity is permitted, even if it is never “reached”?

 ### Answer:
-Dissolution relaxes constraints without restoring reversibility.
-The history remains encoded in the substrate even when the structure no longer persists.
-Nothing is reset.
+Permitting infinity allows unbounded gradients and singularities, which destroy predictability and coherence.
+NZM forbids infinity by enforcing Ω < ∞ everywhere.

 **If none of these questions can be answered using zero, infinity, or a number line — what does that imply about the foundations of physics?**